devplayer55221/devplayer55221/README.md

 - I’m interested in coding, reverse engineering and cryptography as well.
 - I have mostly coded in Python and Javascript.
 - I would like to code more in Bash, Go, C/C++, C# and Java.
+- I would like to start open source contribution.